zeyuyaoy/unhinged/README.md

 | `POST` | `/api/cases/:id/actions` | Apply a versioned transformation, interrogation answer, or arcade result. |
 | `GET` | `/api/health` | Check application and database readiness. |

-## Audio and Paperwork Panic

-Sound begins in an armed state and can activate only from a user’s Generate or escalation click.
-The header exposes immediate mute and a persistent volume slider; significant sounds also receive visible captions.
-Audio is suspended when the page is hidden and background music exists only during arcade rounds.

-Critical actions at chaos `8–10` queue Paperwork Panic after generation completes.
-Each round:

-- lasts eight seconds;
-- supports arrows, WASD, and touch controls;
-- asks the pigeon to collect three forms while avoiding red tape;
-- can always be skipped with the visible button or `Escape`;
-- uses a deterministic scenario/action seed;
-- records deliveries, misfiles, skips, scores, and collectibles server-side.

-Reduced-motion mode freezes decorative animation and uses static, turn-based hazard movement.

 ## Safety and privacy

 - Cases are linked to this browser.
 No account required.